MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Additional DNS terminology intends to be consistent with {{?DNSTerm=RFC8499}}.

 SVCB is a contraction of "service binding".
-HTTPSSVC is a contraction of "HTTPS service".
-SVCB, HTTPSSVC, and future RR types that share SVCB's format and registry are collectively known as SVCB-compatible RR types.
+The SVCB RR, HTTPS RR, and future RR types that share SVCB's format and registry are collectively known as SVCB-compatible RR types.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED",